OLDEST ACCREDITED BUSINESS SCHOOL IN THE NATION'S CAPITAL

 Pro bono consulting projects are open to undergraduate and graduate students from every school.

-The AU Center for Innovation, housed in the Kogod School of Business, helps students build successful profit or nonprofit/social entrepreneurial ventures.
+The Veloric Center for Entrepreneurship, housed in the Kogod School of Business, helps students build successful profit or nonprofit/social entrepreneurial ventures.

 Kogod has a profound purpose of making its students masters in real-world experience."